-I'm looking for a good F.E. (effie) logo.
+I occasionally think about designing F.E. (effie) logos.
 Anyone want to design one and donate it?

-Consider 3D effects and animated GIFs.
+Consider 3D effects, color gradients, and animated GIFs.
 No Flash please.
-Let's keep it basic --- jpg's and/or animated gif's.
+Let's keep it basic --- jpg's, png's and/or animated gif's.

 I have started collecting some candidates (of my own making or made by others) on an 'FE logos' web page.